Coernel82/MMM-MQTT/README.md

 The topic_match code is also copied

 ## TO DO

-Create a timeout, so values are deleted if they are not refreshed.
-May be faded out...
+- [ ] Create a timeout, so values are deleted if they are not refreshed.
+Consider fading them out.

-Create a threshold so a value is flashing if outside threshold.

-Make a filter so a row is displayed only if a value satisfies certain criteria.
-To be used f.eks. when a battery level is too low.
+- [ ] Make a filter so a row is displayed only if a value satisfies certain criteria.
+This can be used, for example, to display a row when a battery level is too low.

-Make a sound when a specific value changes.